adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-5.md

 Write out a detailed specification of the quantum algorithm to solve the hidden subgroup problem, complete with runtime and success probability estimates, for finite Abelian groups.

-I found this paper from the History and further reading section for this chapter, which was helpful: [The Hidden Subgroup Problem and Eigenvalue Estimation on a Quantum Computer](https://arxiv.org/pdf/quant-ph/9903071).
+I had to reference several resources to understand the hidden subgroup problem.
+This paper from the History and further reading section for this chapter was helpful: [The Hidden Subgroup Problem and Eigenvalue Estimation on a Quantum Computer](https://arxiv.org/pdf/quant-ph/9903071).
 I also read [Wikipedia](https://en.wikipedia.org/wiki/Hidden_subgroup_problem).
-This was also a good resource [THE HIDDEN SUBGROUP PROBLEM - REVIEW AND OPEN
-PROBLEMS](https://arxiv.org/pdf/quant-ph/0411037).
-None of these resources use the same notation as the book.
+[THE HIDDEN SUBGROUP PROBLEM - REVIEW AND OPEN PROBLEMS](https://arxiv.org/pdf/quant-ph/0411037) was also a good resource.
+Unfortunately, none of these resources use the same notation as the book.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary>Solution</summary>